Searching for Federal Data

 Healthcare and Public Health

 AHCJ Staff.
 “Blog: What Journalists Should Know About Disappearing Federal Health Data.”
-Health Journalism, January 31, 2025.
+Health Journalism.
+January 31, 2025.
+Accessed March 19, 2025.

 Military

 Levin, Kevin M. “US Army Deletes Lesson Plans Focusing on African American History, the Civil War and Women's History at Arlington National Cemetery.”
-Civil War Memory, March 8, 2025.
+Civil War Memory.
+March 8, 2025.
+Accessed March 19, 2025.

 Need Help?